Yandex Cloud

 Monitoring and logsMonitoring and logs

-• In the management console using cluster status monitoring tools.
+• In the management console using the cluster health monitoring tools.

-• In Yandex Monitoring that allows you to set up alerts for specified metrics.
+• In Yandex Monitoring that also allows you to set up alerts for specified metrics.

-Logs are stored on different disks than data and rotated automatically.
-You can view log information using the CLI command below:
+Logs are stored on separate disks from data and are rotated automatically.
+You can view log information using the following CLI command:

 yc managed-postgresql cluster list-logs <cluster_ID>